Egypt·24 October - 3 November 2025

 iStock1922379302

-After breakfast, we'll visit Djebel Al-Silsila on the west bank of the Nile to see the chapel of King Hormohep.
+After breakfast, we'll visit Gebel al-Silsila on the west bank of the Nile to see the chapel of King Horemheb.
 This chapel dates back to the 14th century BC and hosts seven shrines dedicated to local deities.
-It was also the main quarry for the sandstone used to build the Egyptian temples.
+It was also the primary quarry for the sandstone used in the construction of Egyptian temples.

 Back aboard our floating home, we’ll sail on, enjoying a delightful lunch.
-This afternoon, we'll take the opportunity to explore the Kom Ombo temple.
+This afternoon, we'll take the opportunity to explore the Kom Ombo temple, an archeological site dedicated to a crocodile deity and a falcon deity.

 We'll have dinner on board tonight.
 You'll find our chef to be quite remarkable, and the local Egyptian wine is good.
 Enjoy two glasses on us with each meal.